-Delhi: Mosque in South West district attacked before dawn, allege residents
+Delhi: Dwarka mosque in South West district attacked before dawn, allege residents

 Police first described the incident as mischief, but later denied it took place.